 Summary judgment is a procedure by which any of the parties or the court can dispose of all or part of a case without a trial where:

-A claim or issue or a defence to a claim or issue has no real prospect of success.
+A claim or issue or a defence to a claim or issue has no real prospect of success and

 There is no other compelling reason for a trial.

 A defendant may obtain summary judgment against a claimant in any proceedings.
-However, claimants in certain proceedings may not be able to obtain summary judgment.
-(For further information, see Practice note, Summary judgment: an overview: Excluded proceedings (www.practicallaw.com/9-203-1180)).
+However, claimants in certain proceedings may not be able to obtain summary judgment (See Practice note, Summary judgment: an overview: Availability of summary judgment (www.practicallaw.com/9-203-1180)).

 The court can direct that an application for summary judgment be made (CPR 3.3(1) and (4)).